 "Stockholm, Stockholm city in the world, Stockholm, Stockholm, city of the world."

 Pugh Rogefeldt

-During the year, our subsidiary SHH changed its name to Birger Bostad, inspired by Fabege's founder Birger Gustavsson and Stockholm's founder in the mid-13th century, Birger Jarl.
+During the year, our subsidiary SHH changed its name to Birger Bostad, inspired by Fabege's founder Birger Gustavsson and Birger Jarl - the founder of Stockholm in the mid-13th century.
 One of the strengths throughout our business is our focus on Stockholm.
 We have well-managed and modern properties in a few selected submarkets of Greater Stockholm, we know our areas and customers well, and we work closely with the cities and municipalities to continue developing the areas.
 This allows us to be an active urban developer and increase value creation.